 The 2008 Late Harvest White Wine is a 50/50 Sauternes style blend of Semillon and Sauvignon Blanc.
 The fruit was picked in late November and Botrytis was naturally allowed to form on the grapes before they were harvested.
 This is a beautiful expression of this type of wine.
 The nose has sweet aromatics yet is elegant at the same time; it has notes of orange peel, kumquat, and pineapple.
 The palate is rounded and silky smooth with highlights of apricot and honey.
 We are always sensitive to the coarseness of oak that you often find in these types of wines on the finish; it is refreshingly absent in this wine.

 A number of Mexican Napa vintners were invited down to Morelia Mexico for a wine tasting (including Maldonado) and the absence of a Mexican-American Vintner association was discussed.
 Upon returning stateside a number of mostly Napa owned vintners formed the Napa Valley Mexican-American Vintners Association.
 Maldonado Vineyards is one of the charter members.
 For more information visit: www.nvmava.org

-Visit to the winery are for serious wine enthusiasts and are always held with one of the family.
+Visits to the winery are for serious wine enthusiasts and are usually held with one of the family.
 For more information, visit: www.maldonadovineyards.com

 Note: Maldonado Vineyards offers tastings to the public in their downtown Calistoga tasting room at 1307A Lincoln Avenue.
 They are open daily from 11:00 am to 6pm.
 Calistoga tasting room phone: 942-1376